Thursday, January 14, 2010

 1 small can mushrooms with pack water

-2 roasted piquillo peppers, sliced and diced (see RAVE)
+2 roasted piquillo peppers, diced

-1 t Frank's RedHot Original Hot Sauce™ (omit for kids and Minnesotans)
+1 t Frank's RedHot Original Hot Sauce™

 grated parmesan cheese

+Preheat toaster oven to 325 ºF.
 Boil noodles for about 12 minutes in two quarts of well-salted water, until just tender.
 Drain well.
 In the same saucepan over medium heat, combine all the other ingredients except the cheese.
 Mix well, stir in the cooked noodles, and heat through.
 Transfer to an 8X8 inch metal baking pan.
 Sprinkle on a generous layer of parmesan.
 Bake 30 minutes uncovered.
 Let stand about 15 minutes at room temperature before serving.
+Serves 3 to 4.

 Onion-Tomato-Cucumber Salad